alexmurray66/PasswordStrengthChecker/README.md

 - Minimal web page for interactive feedback
 - Lightweight tests, no runtime required

-No build is required; the code is plain TypeScript/JavaScript and HTML/CSS.
+No build is required; the code is plain JavaScript and HTML/CSS.

+Quick start

+- CLI: `node scripts/cli.mjs 'MyPass123!'`
+- Web: open `web/index.html` in a browser